erkovacs/git-cheat-sheet/README.md

 git push -u origin master ( To push your commits to your git server - eg. Github )
 ```

 And this to pull commits from your server:
 ```bash
 git pull origin master
 ```

+## Multiple branches

+If your software gets to a level of complexity where you simultaneously need several versions of your software, or you are collaborating with others, then it is a good idea to work on different branches.
+You either keep these branches separate as needed, working on multiple versions at once, or you can create them, add the functionality you need, then merge them back into the __master__ branch.

 Create a new local branch:
 ```bash